Our Fall Schedule is Live! Registration opens August 24th

 Sara Kiesel

-Sara Kiesel is a seasoned educator specializing in arts for the young child.
+Sara Kiesel is a seasoned educator specializing in adaptive arts for the young child.
 She has worked as a dance/movement specialist and Arts administrator, workshop leader, and teacher trainer.
 Her background in dance, movement therapy, creative arts and performance has given her a breadth of experience while working with hundreds of children, families and teaching professionals.
-Sara has recently been studying the effects of trauma on children and youth, with the aim of teaching simple techniques for self-care.
+Sara has studied the effects of trauma on children and youth. she has developed teaching techniques for self-care.

 Maria Mendoza